 Mattancherry Palace or the Dutch Palace is a 16th century colonial building built by the Portuguese as a gift to Raja Ravi Verma.
 Its located in Fort Kochi and houses some of the most gorgeous murals I have ever seen in my life.
 Unfortunately, patrons are not allowed to photograph them and I sated myself by touring the entire building twice.
 The vividness of colours, strokes and imagination in the murals is breathtaking and I simply didn’t want to leave.
 The scenes depicted are from the Ramayana and other epics.
 The most notable one is the one in the Royal bedchamber which covers about 100 sq m and depicts with entire Ramayana through it.

 There is a fine collections of texts, robes, weapons, etc of the royalty of that era but my attention was totally on the murals.
 The entry fee is a mere 5/- which seemed criminally low to me for viewing something this rich and grand.

 Friendly and courteous People

-Every resort/homestay where I stayed in, the staff was very welcoming and happy to answer questions.
-I felt like I was amongst friends – didn’t feel like a solo trip at all.
+Every resort/ where I stayed in, the staff was very welcoming and happy to answer questions.
+I felt like I was among friends – didn’t feel like a solo trip at all.

 I am a huge fan of the Kerala cuisine and sated my core with it on both my trips to this gorgeous country.
 The red rice or the matta rice is something I fell in love with.
 The appams, egg curry, Malabar parontha, vegetable stew – the list is endless and the food just uber delicious.
 The best places to eat local cuisines are the small joints by the road sides as they have true blue authentic flavours.
 No dilution for the foreigner palate as they cater to the locals.
 The high-end cafes might disappoint a bit there.
 So be brave and step into one of the roadside joints to simply enjoy true taste of Kerala cuisine.

-The perfumery was a revelation and I couldnt stop sniffing away.
-They made some custom roll-ons for me after my selection was done.
+The perfumery was a revelation and I couldn’t stop sniffing away.
+They made some custom roll-on for me after my selection was done.
 The entire process is bewitching to say the least and I will definitely go back for some more on my next trip.